yourbase/docs.yourbase.io/environment-variables.md

 ---
 layout: default
-title: Configuration options
+title: Environment variables
-nav_order: 1
+nav_order: 6
-parent: Reference
-permalink: reference/configuration-options
+permalink: /environment-variables
 ---

-# Configuration options
+# Environment variabkes
 {: .no_toc }

-This page documents the available configuration options.
-These operate as environment variables that should be set the same way environment variables are set for your deployment.
+This page documents the available environment variables.
+These should be set the same way environment variables are set for your deployment.

 <details open markdown="block">
   <summary>